Educational Training Geared Toward Building Your Capacity

 Our ultimate goal at Southwestern AHEC, Inc. is to make our health care system more inclusive and accessible.
 One of the ways to achieve this is by providing educational training for the underrepresented minority and disadvantaged individuals in the health workforce.
-By integrating trained members of the community into our health care system, we believe that we can deliver a more patient-focused service.
+By integrating trained members of the community into our health care system, we believe that we can deliver a more focused service.

 CHW Core Competency Training